 Arteta's Arsenal Come Of Age With Madrid Masterclass

-Arsenal dethroned the kings of the Champions League with ease as a 5-1 aggregate rout of Real Madrid sent the Gunners into the semifinals for the first time since 2009.

-A commanding 3-0 first leg victory, lit up by two stunning Declan Rice free-kicks, laid the foundations in London.
+A commanding 3-0 first-leg victory last week, lit up by two stunning Declan Rice free-kicks, laid the foundations in London.

-But a 2-1 win in the cauldron of the Santiago Bernabeu to complete the job on Wednesday was a coming of age performance for Mikel Arteta's rising stars.
+But a 2-1 win in the cauldron of the Santiago Bernabeu to complete the job on Wednesday was a significant milestone for Arteta's rising stars.

 But the Spaniard has transformed a sleeping giant back into serial contenders for major honours.

-Despite never winning the competition, Arsenal were part of the Champions League furniture in the early years of Arsene Wenger's reign.

-Between 2000 and 2017 they never failed to qualify for Europe's elite competition.
+Despite never winning the competition, Arsenal were part of the Champions League furniture during Arsene Wenger's reign -- between 2000 and 2017 they were ever-present in Europe's elite competition.

-But when that run came to an end, they spent six years without Champions League football.
+But when that run came to an end, they spent six seasons without Champions League football.

 Not for the first time in his young career, Bukayo Saka did not let a missed penalty on the big stage affect him.

-Saka's early spot-kick was saved by Thibaut Courtois, giving Madrid belief another miraculous Champions League comeback was on for the Spanish giants.
+The winger's early spot-kick was saved by Thibaut Courtois, giving Madrid belief that another miraculous Champions League comeback was on for the Spanish giants.

-But the England international extinguished that hope with a sumptuous dink over the giant Belgian 'keeper 25 minutes from time to give Arsenal the lead on the night.
+But the England international extinguished that hope with a sumptuous dink over the giant Belgian goalkeeper 25 minutes from time to give Arsenal the lead on the night.

-William Saliba blotted what was an otherwise flawless display over two legs to shut down his French international teammate Kylian Mbappe moments later as Vinicius Junior pounced to bring Real level.
+William Saliba's error that allowed Vinicius Junior to pull Real level tarnished an otherwise flawless display over two legs in which he shut down his French international team-mate Kylian Mbappe.

 But even then Arsenal were unflustered and quickly snuffed out any Madrid momentum.

-Full-backs Myles Lewis-Skelly and Jurrien Timber locked down the threat of Vinicius and Rodrygo out wide.
+Full-backs Myles Lewis-Skelly and Jurrien Timber locked down the threat of Vinicius and Rodrygo Goes out wide and Gabriel Martinelli scored in stoppage time to seal the second-leg win.

-And Rice won the midfield battle against his England teammate Jude Bellingham with a virtuoso performance that saw him crowned man of the match in both legs.
+Rice won the midfield battle against his England team-mate Jude Bellingham with a virtuoso performance that sealed a second man-of-the-match award in the two-legged tie.

 "Tonight he was immense," said Arteta.
 "In the moment that the game was 50-50, he got on the ball and turned the game."

-In the past two seasons, Arsenal have fallen just short to an all-conquering Manchester City in the Premier League title race.
+In the past two seasons, Arsenal have narrowly failed to topple all-conquering Manchester City in the Premier League title race.

 They are on course to finish second for a third consecutive year as Liverpool close in on the title.

-But the Champions League offers Arteta the chance to deliver the major piece of silverware that his project is still missing.
+But the Champions League offers Arteta the chance to deliver the eye-catching piece of silverware that his project is still missing.

-"It's such a special night for this club, it's a historic night for this club," added Rice.
+"It's such a special night for this club, it's a historic night for this club," said Rice.

-None of the clubs remaining have won the competition for at least a decade as Barcelona face Inter Milan in the other semifinal.
+None of the clubs remaining has won the competition for at least a decade as Barcelona face Inter Milan in the other semifinal.

 "So we need to build on that.
 We are really hungry, we want more.
 It's a really young team that is very determined.